EntySec/Pwny/README.md

 ## Testing Pwny

-To test Pwny, simply compile `src/main/test.c` (do not forget to change host and port in it) and then execute `examples/listener.py` on attacker and compiled Pwny on target.
+To test Pwny, simply compile `src/main/test.c` (do not forget to change host and port in it) and then execute `examples/listener.py` on attacker and compiled Pwny on target with command-line arguments like `<host> <port>`.

 **NOTE:** No loader is needed for testing, do not overcomplicate it!
 To disable in-memory loading add `loader=False` to `open()` in `examples/listener.py`.